Trizton951/Trizton951/README.md

 Hey!
-I'm Benjamin AKA Trizton951, currently studying MSc in Applied Physics and Electrics (Y) at Linköping Unversity, Sweden.
+I'm Benjamin AKA Trizton951, currently studying B.Sc in Applied Physics and Electrics (Y) at Linköping Unversity, Sweden.

 In my free time, I like to play around with programming, electronics and tech in general.